evanshortiss/bittrex-api/README.md

 details, check the [Axios Docs](https://github.com/axios/axios#request-config)
 * [optional] apiVersion - Bittrex API version to target.
 Defaults to `v1.1`

+RestClient behaviours to be aware of:

-RestClient instance functions return Promises.
-This means they can be used with Async/Await.
+1. RestClient instance functions return Promises.
+This means they can be used withAsync/Await.

-All instance functions return the `result` entry from Bittrex API responses to save you the trouble of typing `response.result`.
+2. All instance functions return the `result` entry from Bittrex API responses to save you the trouble of typing `response.result`.

-If a request returns a non 200 response an error is thrown, so be sure to use `.catch()` function on promises and `try/catch` if using Async/Await.
+3. If a request returns a non 200 response an error is thrown, so be sure to use `.catch()` function on promises and `try/catch` if using Async/Await.

-All of the following functions and the returned data types are detailed in the Bittrex API docs.
+4. All of the following functions and the returned data types are detailed in the Bittrex API docs.
 For details of the types shown below visit the `src/models` folder in this repo.

 #### http(uri: string, options: AxiosRequestConfig): AxiosPromise
 Perform a HTTPS request to the Bittrex API.
 You should only provide the relative